Tiffany Haddish, stability mark ABC’s 2019-20 schedule

 “It was not without great, gut-wrenching consideration that we ultimately made that call,” Burke said.
 It drew an outcry from fans, but the end ratings ruled: it was decided that “Fresh Off the Boat” would do better in the time slot.

-That outcome proved ironic for Wu, who experienced her own backlash after she complained online after learning that “Fresh Off the Boat” would return.
+That outcome proved ironic for Constance Wu , who experienced her own backlash after she complained online after learning that “Fresh Off the Boat” was being renewed.

 Lynn Elber can be reached at lelber@ap.org and on Twitter at http://twitter.com/lynnelber .